Health Policy in an Australian Context

 Enrolment in a Graduate degree.

-This subject will provide students with an overview of health policy and discusses analysis of health care and public policy in Australia.
-It will consider the political, economic, social and epidemiological contexts within which health policies develop and the forces that promote and oppose change.
-Health policies will be examined to investigate issues of policy, governance and leadership in the health sector.
+This subject provides students with an overview of key health policy and public health issues.
+In addition to general content the subject includes a specific focus on health care and public policy in Australia.
+It considers the political, economic, social, behavioural and epidemiological contexts within which health is managed and the forces that promote and oppose change.

 Please Note: All students studying at Murdoch University will need to complete the compulsory unit, Murdoch Academic Passport (MAP100), which only takes 2-3 hours to complete online.
 Find out more: http://goto.murdoch.edu.au/MurdochAcademicPassport.

 The unit will include three assessment components: 1.
 Portfolio (30%).
 This will assess involvement in and contributions to discussion forums which may be conducted on-line or in class seminars.
 2. Workbook (30%) 3.
 Presentation (40%): 3000 word essay.
 This assessment is designed to provide students an opportunity to demonstrate their knowledge and understanding of a key health policy related topic.

 Current study term: 25 Jul 21 to 29 Oct 21